Dr. James Hallenbeck

 About Dr. James Hallenbeck

-James is a physician and associate professor emeritus of Stanford University in Palo Alto California.
+James is a physician and associate professor emeritus at Stanford University in Palo Alto California.
 Prior to becoming a physician, he obtained a master’s degree in Asian Studies through the University of Hawaii with a focus on Japanese culture.
 He has published numerous articles on palliative medicine and geriatrics and is the author of two editions of Palliative Care Perspectives, published by Oxford University Press.
 The second edition was published in 2023.
 He is a recognized pioneer in the emerging field of palliative care and a champion for people struggling with chronic and terminal illness.
-Recognized for his ability to explain difficult medical concepts clearly and his compassion, he is expanding his efforts to writing fiction.
+His new book, The Chronic Illness Journey was published in the spring of 2025.
+Recognized for his ability to explain difficult medical concepts clearly, he is expanding his efforts to writing fiction.

 dr. james hallenbeck - portrait photo